JetBrains/resharper-unity/readme.md

 Rider will install the Unity Editor plugin in each Unity project it opens.
 [See below for more details](#unity-editor-plugin).

-The ReSharper plugin is installed via the ReSharper &rarr; Extension Manager.
+The ReSharper plugin is installed via the _ReSharper &rarr; Extension Manager_.
 Simply search for "Unity Support".

 ## Features